Greenhouse Gas Reduction Strategies for Local Governments

 - EPA: Smart Growth and Transportation — Includes information on smart and sustainable street design, TOD, parking management, and sustainable transportation planning.

-- Smart Growth America: Driving Down Emissions: Transportation, Land Use, and Climate Change — Draws a connection between the built environment and climate by focusing on the role that car-oriented land use and community design plays in transportation emissions.
+- Smart Growth America: Driving Down Emissions (2020) — Draws a connection between the built environment and climate by focusing on the role that car-oriented land use and community design plays in transportation emissions.

-- Victoria Transport Policy Institute: Guidelines for Evaluating Transportation Emission Reduction Strategies (2022) — Evaluates the methods used to develop local government GHG reduction targets and plans.
+- Guidelines for Evaluating Transportation Emission Reduction Strategies (2023) — Evaluates methods for developing local government GHG reduction targets and plans.

-- Washington State Department of Transportation: Land Use & Transportation Planning — Includes transportation planning-related resources for updating local government comprehensive plans.
+- Department of Transportation: Land Use & Transportation Planning — Includes transportation planning-related resources for updating local government comprehensive plans.

 Urban Forest/Tree Canopy